external-mirrors/mitra/docs/monero.md

 ## Payments

+Monero payments can be tracked using two different methods:

+- Forwarding.
+This method works for any kind of payout address, but relies on an intermediary wallet.
+- View-only wallet.
+This method enables direct payments, but it requires users to supply a primary wallet address and a corresponding view key.

+### Forwarding

 Install a [Monero node](https://docs.getmonero.org/running-node/monerod-systemd/) (requires at least 2 GB RAM and 200 GB storage) or choose a [public one](https://monero.fail/).

 Install and configure [monero-wallet-rpc](https://docs.getmonero.org/rpc-library/wallet-rpc/) service.
 See configuration file [example](../contrib/monero/wallet.conf).